Long John Baldry: Health and death

 During the mid-1970s, Baldry suffered from depression exacerbated by his collapsing career (particularly the failure of his 1973 album Good to Be Alive) and separation from an Austrian boyfriend who was required to leave the United Kingdom when his visitor visa expired.
 As a result, he developed an addiction to alcohol and painkillers.

 Following an incident in which he was allegedly mugged in Amsterdam, Baldry was found barely conscious by his sister, Margaret, in their Muswell Hill home, having overdosed on Valium and alcohol in an apparent suicide attempt.
-Baldry was institutionalized for less than a week, reportedly stopping his dependencies cold turkey.
+Baldry was institutionalised for less than a week, reportedly stopping his dependencies cold turkey.

 By the release of his 1986 album Silent Treatment, Baldry suffered from crippling gout – which required several pairs of special shoes – as well as bronchial and sinus issues.
-Shortly after moving into a condominium on Vancouver's 4th Avenue in 1995, Baldry was hospitalized and underwent surgery for a bleeding stomach ulcer.
+Shortly after moving into a condominium on Vancouver's 4th Avenue in 1995, Baldry was hospitalised and underwent surgery for a bleeding stomach ulcer.
 He quit smoking afterwards and ceased performing in clubs that allowed smoking.
-During a performance in Banbury promoting his 1999 live album Live, Long John Baldry Trio, Baldry was hospitalized for another bleeding ulcer caused and obscured by his arthritis medication indometacin.
-A few days after being discharged from Horton General Hospital, he developed agonizing gout across his body, prompting Rod Stewart to admit him to the London Clinic, where he stayed for three weeks.
+During a performance in Banbury promoting his 1999 live album Live, Long John Baldry Trio, Baldry was hospitalised for another bleeding ulcer caused and obscured by his arthritis medication indometacin.
+A few days after being discharged from Horton General Hospital, he developed agonising gout across his body, prompting Rod Stewart to admit him to the London Clinic, where he stayed for three weeks.

 In 2002, Baldry remarked that he had developed spinal osteoporosis and dorsocervical lipodystrophy.
 He underwent hip replacement surgery to treat his osteoporosis, after which Tom Lavin of the Powder Blues Band noted that he appeared healthier.